TrueLunacy/HolostreetsLatex/README.md

 This project uses assets from the Holostreets Shadowrun [Editions Logo Pack](https://drivethrurpg.com/product/433897/shadowrun-holostreets-shadowrun-editions-logo-pack), and the Shadowrun [Single Page Template](https://drivethrurpg.com/product/431512/shadowrun-holostreets-single-page-template).
 Some of these assets have been modified.

 The [default image](https://pixabay.com/illustrations/robot-machine-digital-robots-4120890/) included is royalty-free under the Pixaby Content Licence.

+## Common Issues

+### Extremely Large PDF files

+The image files are not compressed at all when a PDF is made, resulting in an extremely large file.
+If you are on Linux or otherwise have access to ghostscript, you can use the following command to compress the files.

+`gs -sDEVICE=pdfwrite -dCompatibilityLevel=1.4 -dPDFSETTINGS=/ebook -dNOPAUSE -dQUIET -dBATCH -sOutputFile=compressed.pdf main.pdf`

+`/ebook` may be replaced with `/screen` for lower resolution output, and `/default` for higher resolution output.
+Consult the [ghostscript documentation](https://ghostscript.readthedocs.io/en/gs10.0.0/VectorDevices.html#the-family-of-pdf-and-postscript-output-devices) for more information.

+### Long Build Time

+You can use the `no-images` option to build your project faster.
+This shortens build time by not including the high-quality images in the document.
+The layout should be identical to a full build, with the exception of the title page, but you should still check it on a full build before publishing.

 ## Licencing